justKishore/react-counter-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-If you're cloning this repo, don't forget to `npm install` as you'll need all the dependencies in node_modules to rum this app
+If you're cloning this repo, don't forget to `npm install` as you'll need all the dependencies in node_modules to run this app

 ## Available Scripts